ron-matt163/minesweeper_solver/README.md

-# Solving Minesweeper using a Knowledge-Based and Probabilistic Approach
+# Solving Minesweeper using a Knowledge-Based and Probabilistic Approaches

 ## How to run this stochastic minesweeper solver
 Step 1: Enter the /src folder which contains all of the code files